wp-plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.3.6 =
+* Fixed bug in User Settings Table Rows setting which stored number of rows in the wrong option field.
+* Added options to set an "override" From Name and/or From Email Address which can be used when sending Mass or Post/Page Notifications.
+* Added ability to override sender name and/or email address when sending Mass Email or Post/Page Notifications.
+The default remains to use the name and email address from the currently logged in user.
+* Added new option to enable process short codes embedded in posts and pages when sending notifications.

 = Version 4.3.5 =
 * Added some more values for the BCC limit setting
 * Corrected one message for translation